 - Registry operational information available on: https://share.wmda.info/x/bRRcAQ

-- Extended Typing (ET) and Verification Typing / Confirmatory Typing (VT / CT) requests: The SABMR will continue to accept all ET and VT/CT requests.
-Upon receipt, a health history screening (including questions on COVID-19 exposure) and an availability check will be performed on the selected donor and their willingness to proceed with a sample collection.
-The SABMR remains committed to the safety of our donors and will adhere to the WMDA’s Donor Medical Suitability recommendations.
+- Extended Typing (ET) and Verification Typing / Confirmatory Typing (VT / CT) requests: The SABMR will accept all ET and VT/CT requests and these will be processed as usual.
+The SABMR remains committed to the safety of our donors and will adhere to the WMDA guidelines

-While many SABMR staff continue to work remotely and in the office, diligent efforts continue to provide transplant centres with safe and reliable stem cell products for their patients within the required timeframe.
+- The SABMR staff have been slowly returning to the office while some still continue to work remotely.
+We anticipate all staff back full time in the office around November dependent on the course of the COVID-19 pandemic in South Africa.
+The SABMR will continue to work diligently to provide transplant centres with safe and reliable stem cell products for their patients within the required timeframe.
 Please don’t hesitate to contact the SABMR should you require more information.

 Spain Registro de Donantes de Médula Ósea (REDMO) (ION-7813)